-What have you learned in the last year that will shape this company in the next years?
+What have you learned in the past year that would shape this company in the years to come?

-Your claim is “digital project for real people”.
+Your claim is “digital projects for real people”.
 Can you explain the message you want to spread?

 Tell us how you’ve approached change.

 M: Change is a constant part of our job.
 We work in an everchanging environment from both a user need and technology offer perspective.
-What is important for us is our vision and approach that is always based on people needs’.
-We also believe respect and empathy are two key values never to lose sight of in order to be relevant and effective in our daily work.
+What is important for us, it’s our vision and approach that is always based on people’s needs.
+We also believe the respect and the empathy are two key values to never lose sight of in order to be relevant and effective in our daily work.

-This year you started doing mentoring for FTA- Accelerator for startup fashion-tech.
-What is the difference in relating to American market?
+This year you started mentoring for FTA – the Accelerator for a fashion-tech startup.
+What is the difference in regards to the American market?

-M: We had the chance to approach it only in part with FTA, but from our previous experience the american market and is in general very straightforward and pragmatic.
-I would say ‘no frills’ as they go straight to the point also when they’re saying you that you’re doing it wrong.
-We try to take the best from this approach and from being italians too.
+M: We had the chance to approach it only in part with FTA, but from our previous experience we can say that the American market is generally very straightforward and pragmatic.
+I would say ‘no frills’ as they go straight to the point also when they need to tell you that you’re doing something wrong.
+We try to take the best out of this approach and combine it with our Italian mindset.

-How has the italian market changed in these 10 years?
+How has the Italian market changed over these 10 years?

 “we work for people who want to leave a mark.”

-Tell us how do you handle pressure and multiple deadlines?
+Tell us how do you handle the pressure and multiple deadlines?

 What is your approach to usability?

 F: I’d say our approach to usability is all about intuitivity.
 The easier is to understand an interface, the less explaining will be needed, the faster it will be used, the better the overall User Experience will get.
-Intuitivity also comes from “learned” patterns.
-For example, everybody knows how to use a “hamburger menu” is and how to use it.
-But the more websites will use this standard, the more people will get used to it.
-Think about the two simple vertical lines that once had no meaning.
+Intuitivity also comes from the “learned” patterns.
+For example, everybody knows how to use a Hamburger Menu.
+Besides, the more websites will use this standard, the more people will get used to it.
+Think of those two simple vertical lines that once had no meaning.
 Today everybody knows that this symbol means “pause”!